+Plan Reading

+Course Code: 178019

+GRADE OFFERING □9 □10 □11 □12

+BUILDING OFFERING □BHS 5 □RH S □SHCC

-Plan Reading Course Code: 178019 GRADE OFFERING Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course: 1.
-Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program.
-2. Successfully complete secondary course and earn a qualifying score on the End of Course examination.
-Students learn blueprint reading as it relates to the architecture and construction.
+Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course:

+- 1. Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program. - 2.
+Successfully complete secondary course and earn a qualifying score on the End of Course examination.

+Students learn blueprint reading as it relates to architecture and construction.
 Students will use scaling, orthographic projections, dimensioning practices, symbols, notations, and abbreviations to perform area calculations and to interpret floor plan, section, and elevations.
 Using construction plans, students will identify problems or shortcomings related to the layout and installation of materials for the project.

-Architecture Design - Structural and Mechanical/Electrical/Plumbing Course Code: 178020 GRADE OFFERING Students will use architecture design principles to organize and arrange structures to create a perspective of a building.
+Architecture Design - Structural and Mechanical/Electrical/Plumbing Course Code: 178020 GRADE OFFERING 9 10 11 12

+Students will use architecture design principles to organize and arrange structures to create a perspective of a building.
 Students will use orthographic/pictorial projection, freehand technical sketching and computer-aided drafting (CAD) skills to generate floor and wall plans, elevations, sections, details and schedules.
 Students will develop sets of structural framing and mechanical working drawings that include plumbing, HVAC and electrical power and lighting plans.

+Architecture Design - Site and Foundation Plans

+Course Code: 178021

+GRADE OFFERING □9 □10 □11 □12

+BUILDING OFFERING □BHS IS □RH IS □SHCC

-Architecture Design - Site and Foundation Plans Course Code: 178021 GRADE OFFERING Students use advanced architectural design concepts to construct design models including perspective drawings for final presentations.
+Students use advanced architectural design concepts to construct design models including perspective drawings for final presentations.
 Students use orthographic/pictorial projection, freehand technical sketching and computer- aided drafting (CAD) tools to create site foundation and section plans that include topographical details and schedules.

-Additionally, students perform zoning analysis, develop preliminary plot plans
+Additionally, students perform zoning analysis, develop preliminary plot plans.

+PAES Lab - 1 credit - Grades - MCHS, RHS

+Course Code: PAESLAB

+Prerequisite: Enrollment upon teacher recommendation in grades 7-12

+Students in the Practical Assessment Exploration System (PAES) Lab will acquire knowledge and develop skills while exploring various jobs using real tools while developing proper work behaviors.
+This will be presented through small tasks and problem solving situations focused on functional and vocational skills.
+Students will learn basic general work and life skills through a variety of assessment tools.
+Students will be engaged through hands-on learning that will provide a pathway to a possible career.
+Students will be given a variety of tasks to perform relating to a wide array of job skill sets including computer technology, construction/industrial, processing/production, consumer/service, and business/marketing.
+This course will also fulfill the financial literacy instruction requirement for graduation.